What is the meaning of “hunger-free” community?

 The science of our work shows how hunger affects the body, brain, and development of a child.
 Nutritional deprivation can cause lifelong harm in children by stunting their growth, especially during their early development in ages zero to three.
 Based in scientific inquiry and research, we know that children who experience food insecurity at a very young age are more likely to have increased hospitalizations, health problems, impaired development, behavioral and emotional problems, and to have trouble in school and in the workforce.
 The pictures at left, from the Center on the Developing Child at Harvard University, show developing neuron connections in the brain and illustrate the devastating impact of hunger and its associated stresses on brain development in very young children.

 For more information about the science as it relates to ending hunger, visit our Children’s HealthWatch research.

 What do you mean by the “human experience” and how is it relevant to ending hunger?

 Witnesses to Hunger shares the voice of those who experience poverty and hunger first-hand.
-We tell our stories from our experiences and own points of view.
+We tell our stories from our experiences and our own points of view.
 We are the people behind the numbers and statistics.
 While it is important to have the scientific understanding of how hunger affects the health and development of children, it is essential to remember that we are talking about real live children that have so much potential and are experiencing this stress day-to-day.
-These are children who could grow up to be the President, to be a lawyer, to be a surgeon, to be your child’s second grade teacher, but the toxic stress that they experience that comes from poverty and food insecurity can limit them for life.
+These are children who could grow up to be the President, to be a lawyer, to be a surgeon, or to be your child’s second grade teacher, but the toxic stress that they experience due to poverty and food insecurity can limit them for life.
 Now is the time for everyone to get involved to change these children’s future for the better.
 To learn more about toxic stress, see our research for Children's HealthWatch and the Center on the Developing Child at Harvard University.